Gibson Explorer: Explorer variations

 In 2008 Gibson released two new versions of the guitar, the first of which was the "50-Year Commemorative Explorer".
 This version features a solid mahogany body with AA-grade maple top, and the body style is the so-called "new retro Explorer", which has rounded edges.
 The second is called the "Reverse Explorer" due to its inverted body style.
 The reverse model features a carbon fibre-like pickguard and inlays as well as a McCarty-era inspired headstock.
 Only a limited run of 1000 of each model were built for the Guitar of the Month feature.
 In the same year, Gibson also released the Robot Explorer, an Explorer version of the Gibson Robot Guitar together with a similar version of the Flying V featuring custom red metallic nitrocellulose finish, ebony fingerboard with white lining and trapezoid inlays, and lacking a pickguard.
 Production of this guitar was discontinued in 2008.

 In 2009 the company released two new versions of the guitar, the first of which is the Tribal Explorer.
 It features a Kahler-style tremolo and tribal designs and lacks a pickguard.
 The final new 2009 model is the Holy Explorer, designed as a counterpart to the Holy V, with numerous notches cut through the body of the guitar.

 After creating Matt Heafy of Trivium a white seven-string Explorer, Gibson released a statement that they would make a regular production version.
 It has many classic characteristics such as a rosewood fretboard, 22 frets, 24.75 scale length and a 12" radius while acquiring some more metal-oriented hardware and styling with the addition of active EMG pickups (81-7 bridge & 707 neck), and no fretmarkers on the fretboard.

 Although thought to be a staple in the Gibson lineup, the Explorer was discontinued and brought back multiple times in the late 2000s, along with the Flying V. In 2014 a limited edition 120th Anniversary model, with a special 12th-fret inlay and neck binding, was made available.
 In 2016 the Explorer was brought back into the standard lineup.

+In 2021 Lzzy Hale (from Halestorm) was named the first female brand ambassador for Gibson.
+A few years earlier Gibson USA released a limited editions of Lzzy Hale Explorer.
+And in 2022 Hale and Gibson created the Explorerbird signature model, the first ever Gibson guitar with an Explorer body/neck and a Firebird headstock.